-We are a subsidiary of Arch Coal, Inc., one of the largest coal producers in the United States.
-For the year ended December 31, 2009, we sold approximately 108 million tons of coal, fueling approximately 10.9% of all coal-based electricity generated in the United States.
+We are a subsidiary of Arch Coal, Inc., one of the world's largest coal producers.
+For the year ended December 31, 2010, we sold approximately 144 million tons of coal, representing roughly 13% of the U.S. coal supply.
 We sell substantially all of our coal to power plants and industrial facilities.
-At December 31, 2009, we operated seven active mines located in two of the three major low-sulfur coalproducing regions of the United States.
+At December 31, 2010, we operated seven active mines located in two of the three major low-sulfur coal-producing regions of the United States.

 Significant federal and state environmental regulations affect the demand for coal.
-Existing environmental regulations limiting the emission of certain impurities caused by coal combustion and new regulations, including those aimed at curbing the emission of certain greenhouse gases, have had and are likely to continue to have a considerable impact on our business.
+Existing environmental regulations limiting the emission of certain impurities caused by coal combustion and new regulations have had and are likely to continue to have a considerable impact on our business.
 For example, certain federal and state environmental regulations currently limit the amount of sulfur dioxide that may be emitted as a result of combustion.
 As a result, we focus on mining, processing and marketing coal with low sulfur content.

-Despite these and other regulations, we expect worldwide coal demand to increase over time, particularly in developing countries such as China and India where electricity demand is increasing much faster than in developed parts of the world.
+Despite these and other regulations, we expect worldwide coal demand to increase over time, particularly in developing countries such as China and India, where electricity demand is increasing much faster than in developed parts of the world.
 Although the global economic recession has had a significant impact on certain regions of the world, we expect worldwide energy demand to increase over the next 20 years.
-As a result of its availability, stability and affordability, we expect coal to satisfy a large portion of that demand.